101 Best Pizzas in America

 #101 Ghigiarelli's, Old Forge, Pa.
 (Red: Tomato, Brick Cheese)

 You have to give credit to a town that calls itself the "Pizza Capital of the World," especially if no one would have heard of it otherwise.
 Not Naples, Italy.
 Not New York City or Brooklyn, not Chicago, San Francisco, Los Angeles, or New Haven.
 Nope, Old Forge, Pa., claims this distinction, and on placards for the town no less.
-Some six places — Anthony's, Arcaro & Genell, Brutico's, Revello's, Rinaldi's, and Ghigiarelli’s &mdasGinger ight Zone of pizza, this pizza capital of its own style, may as well be a different country, too — they even have their own pizza language.
+Some six places — Anthony's, Arcaro & Genell, Brutico's, Revello's, Rinaldi's, and Ghigiarelli’s — make up the roster of pizzerias that constitute this gutsy claim.
+This Twilight Zone of pizza, this pizza capital of its own style, may as well be a different country, too — they even have their own pizza language.
 Order by color (red or white) or by the cut or by the tray.
-The mysterious cheese combination that covers the pizza in Old Forge is an enigmatic brick cheese that coats your teeth and tongue in a both curiouly comforting and puzzling way.
+The mysterious cheese combination that covers the pizza in Old Forge is an enigmatic brick cheese that coats your teeth and tongue in a both curiously comforting and puzzling way.
 The white pizza is calzone-like in that it has crust on top and bottom, but the way to go here in that it has crust on top and bottom, is the red pizza.

 #100 Café Bottega, Birmingham, Ala.
 (Farm Egg: Mushrooms, Guanciale, Taleggio, Porcini Oil